egdev6/video-project/README.md

 # video-project
-Project done for the Platzi React coyrse
+Project done for the Platzi React course